samoatesgames/AsyncProcess.Sharp/README.md

 This library is a very simple wrapper around `System.Diagnostics.Process`, allowing for async/await operations.
 Rather than creating and starting a `Process`, you instead create an `AsyncProcess` and await on the running of said process.

-Currently the library does not support all operations possible with System.Diagnostics.Process, but it does allow for the following:
+Currently the library does not support all operations possible with `System.Diagnostics.Process`, but it does allow for the following:

- * Running a process and awaiting for the process to end.
+ * Running a process and async awaiting for the process to end.
  * Capturing of standard output streams.
  * Capturing of standard error streams.
  * Setting of the `CreateNoWindow` property.
  * Setting of launch arguments
  * Setting of the current working directory.
+ * Cancelling of async processes.

 All run methods for the `AsyncProcess` return an `AsyncProcessResult`.
 This result contains the state of the result (i.e. did the process complete or did an error occur).
-If the process completed, the result will contain the exit code of the process.
+If the process completed successfully, the result will contain the exit code of the process.
 If the process failed, an `Exception` property will be set to the exception which occurred whilst running the process.

 When constructing an `AsyncProcess` object you may pass an option cancellation token which will be respected by the async process.